Create your first graph

 .

-Because Kùzu is an embedded database, there are no servers to set up — you can simply import
+Because Kuzu is an embedded database, there are no servers to set up.
+You can simply import the

-client API of choice.
-The examples below demonstrate how to create a graph schema and insert data
+below demonstrate how to create a graph schema and import data into an on-disk Kuzu database.

 import kuzu

-# Create schema conn.execute("CREATE NODE TABLE User(name STRING, age INT64, PRIMARY KEY (name))") conn.execute("CREATE NODE TABLE City(name STRING, population INT64, PRIMARY KEY (name))") conn.execute("CREATE REL TABLE Follows(FROM User TO User, since INT64)") conn.execute("CREATE REL TABLE LivesIn(FROM User TO City)")
+# Create schema conn.execute("CREATE NODE TABLE User(name STRING PRIMARY KEY, age INT64)") conn.execute("CREATE NODE TABLE City(name STRING PRIMARY KEY, population INT64)") conn.execute("CREATE REL TABLE Follows(FROM User TO User, since INT64)") conn.execute("CREATE REL TABLE LivesIn(FROM User TO City)")

 # Insert data conn.execute('COPY User FROM "./data/user.csv"') conn.execute('COPY City FROM "./data/city.csv"') conn.execute('COPY Follows FROM "./data/follows.csv"') conn.execute('COPY LivesIn FROM "./data/lives-in.csv"')